krisztianb/typedoc-umlclass/README.md

     one level of base and sub classes.
 Use the value `simple` to only render the name of the class or interface.
     Use the value `detailed` to also render properties and methods.
     Default is `detailed`.
--   `--umlClassDiagramHideProgressBar <true|false>`<br>
-    Since generating many diagrams can take several minutes the plugin displays a progress bar.
-However if other plugins also output information to the console then the progress bar can mess that output up.
-If this is the case you can disable the progress bar of this plugin using the value `true`.
-    Default is `false`.
 -   `--umlClassDiagramLocation <local|remote|embed>`<br>
     Specifies the location of the generated uml images.
 If `local` then local image files are created in the assets directory of the generated documentation.
 If `remote` then the image tag uses an encoded link to the